-- Besides the information in this data protection policy the user has the right to access - his/her personal data.
-To ensure fair data processing, (s)he has the following rights: - The right to rectification and completion of his/her personal data - The right to erasure of his/her personal data - The right to restriction of the processing of his/her personal data - The right to object to the processing of his/her personal data on grounds related to his/her particular situation - To exercise these rights, the user is invited to contact ELG's data protection officer: - o Phone: +49 (0)631 / 205 75-0 - E-mail: datenschutz@dfki.de - Furthermore, the user has the right to lodge a complaint with a supervisory authority if (s)he considers that the processing of his/her personal data infringes statutory data protection regulations.
+- Correspondence: The user has the option to contact the ELG team by email.
+The latter uses the former's email address and other personal contact data for the correspondence with him/her.
+Due to legal obligation every email correspondence is archived.
+Subject to our legitimate interests the user's email address and other personal contact data may be stored in our contact database.
+In this case the user receives corresponding information on the processing of his/her contact data. - o Information regarding the users' rights about their data: - Besides the information in this data protection policy the user has the right to access his/her personal data.
+To ensure fair data processing, (s)he has the following rights: - The right to rectification and completion of his/her personal data - The right to erasure of his/her personal data - The right to restriction of the processing of his/her personal data - The right to object to the processing of his/her personal data on grounds related to his/her particular situation - To exercise these rights, the user is invited to contact ELG's data protection officer:

+o Phone: +49 (0)631 / 205 75-0

+Email: datenschutz@dfki.de

+- Furthermore, the user has the right to lodge a complaint with a supervisory authority if (s)he considers that the processing of his/her personal data infringes statutory data protection regulations. - Sharing feature: a feature allowing users to share ELG records on social media platforms has also been implemented in the ELG platform.
+This feature has also been considered in the ELG Privacy Policy and Terms of Use to inform users about the fact that when they use this feature they are bound by the Terms of Service of the relevant social media.